- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 Mr. Hancock grew up in Salem,VA and attended Andrew Lewis High School.
 He moved to Roanoke County in 1984 and resides there with his wife and daughter.
 Mr. Hancock worked 37 years in consulting engineering and retired from Draper Aden Associates in 2014 where he served as a Project Manager and Senior Engineer for water and sewer facilities and land development projects throughout Virginia and Eastern West Virginia.
 Mr. Hancock received a Bachelor’s of Science in Engineering from Virginia Tech and is a registered engineer in Virginia.

 Shirley Holland - Franklin County Representative

 Mrs. Holland joined the Western Virginia Water Authority in 2010 as the Franklin County representative.
-She, her husband and two children reside in Callaway, Virginia.
-Mrs. Holland is employed by Carilion Clinic as Vice President of Planning and Community Development, responsible for planning and marketing functions for the organization, as well as community outreach and the Carilion Foundation.
+Mrs. Holland is employed by Carilion Clinic as Vice President of Planning and Community Development, responsible for planning and marketing functions for the organization, as well as community health outreach and the organization’s community call center.

 Mrs. Holland currently serves on the boards of the Western Virginia Water Authority, Freedom First Enterprise, Visit Virginia’s Blue Ridge, Local Office on Aging, YMCA of Roanoke Valley and Restoration Housing.
 She received her Bachelor of Arts from Bridgewater College and her Master in Business Administration from Radford University.